Why subscribe?

 If Keats had had a Substack, his Inner Ring of subscribers might have included:

-And, of course, spiritually, Ben Whishaw, who should—we repeat—win a Nobel Prize for his portrayal of Keats.
+And, of course, spiritually, Ben Whishaw, who should—I’ve always been saying this—win a Nobel Prize for his portrayal of Keats.

 Who are your subscribers?